The Best Steakhouse in Every State

 SOUTH DAKOTA: Delmonico Grill in Rapid City

-Delmonico is a fine dining steakhouse with fantastic steak options like the Kona Crusted Ribeye, a 16-ounce steak rubbed with a mixture of espresso and mosto.
+Delmonico is a fine dining steakhouse with fantastic steak options like the Kona Crusted Ribeye, a 16-ounce steak rubbed with a mixture of espresso and most, the juice of pressed wine grapes before they are made into wine.
 The Delmonico named dish is a house-aged, bone-in ribeye for two.
 Plan for extra time for the best preparation.

 TENNESSEE: The Standard in Nashville

-This is the site of the famous Standard Club, a members-only cigar club in operation since 1843.
+The restaurant is on the site of the famous Standard Club, a members-only cigar club in operation since 1843.
 Membership brings VIP treatment in the restaurant and first dibs on incredible dishes like The Standard Filet, which includes eight ounces of USDA Prime beef served with a truffle hash cake and fried tobacco onions.

 TEXAS: Pappas Bros.
 Steakhouse in Dallas